At Wakelet, the privacy of you and your students is very important to us.

 If you are a teacher or parent who is using Wakelet with or for children under the age of 13, then you should ensure that children are registered onto an Education or Education Pro plan, and that you have selected the privacy controls available to you.
 If we become aware that children are posting content on Wakelet that is publicly accessible, then we can require verifiable parent or teacher consent as a condition to continue public access or, in the absence of such consent, convert the postings to private use.

 2. Information Wakelet Collects and how it is used

 Wakelet may collect personal information from Registered Users as described below.

 2.1 Registered User Account Information

-When a Registered User creates an account on the Service, we ask you to provide your email address and password, or to authenticate yourself through a third-party service, like Facebook.
+When a Registered User creates an account on the Service, we ask you to provide your email address and password, or to authenticate yourself through a third-party service, like Google or Microsoft single sign on.
 When you authenticate through another site, that account is linked to your Wakelet account.
 Once linked, we may collect and store personally identifying information that you have provided to that third-party service, and consented to having shared with services like us (please see section 4.2).
 Information gathered includes your name, email address, avatar, and public data.